If you want to understand the difference between a network and a community, ask your Facebook friends to help paint your house. – Henry Minztberg

 - Ideas are no longer central.
 There should be opportunities to not only learn new things, but the opportunity to present and evaluate your own ideas.
 If the latter element is missing, you are essentially standing still.

-- A safety net.
+- A weak safety net.
 Communities should offer a sense of psychologically safety.
 If safety isn’t present, it isn’t likely you’ll share the problems or challenges that make or break a career path.

 - A lack of honest feedback.
 None of us would find it easy to grow, without feedback or advice.
 Functioning in an echo chamber — with only our own thoughts and opinions — isn’t won’t suffice.